jkim222383/RL-Navigation/README.md

 ## Dependencies

-To set up your python environment to run the code in this repository, follow the [instructions from Udacity DRLND repository](https://github.com/udacity/deep-reinforcement-learning) below:
+To set up your python environment to run the code in this repository, follow the adapted [instructions from Udacity DRLND repository](https://github.com/udacity/deep-reinforcement-learning) below:

 1. Create (and activate) a new environment with Python 3.6.